ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 } SearchResponse;
 ~~~

+If no target version was specified in `SearchRequest.version` for a
+fixed-version search, the greatest version of the label is provided in
+`SearchResponse.version`.

 Each `BinaryLadderStep` structure contains information related to one version of
-the label that's in the binary ladder.
-The `proof` field contains the VRF
+the label in the binary ladder for the target version, listed in the same order
-proof, and `commitment` contains the commitment to the label's value at that
-version.
-The `binary_ladder` field contains these structures in the same order
 that the versions are output by the algorithm in {{binary-ladder}}.
+The `proof`
+field contains the VRF proof, where `VRF.Np` denotes the proof size of the VRF
+algorithm.
+The `commitment` field contains the commitment to the label's value
+at that version.
+The `commitment` field is omitted only for versions of the
+label that don't exist and for the target version of the label, as the
+commitment to the target version is computed from `opening` and `value`.

 The `search` field contains the output of updating the user's view of the tree
-to match `FullTreeHead.tree_head.size` followed by either a fixed-version or
+to match `TreeHead.tree_size` followed by either a fixed-version or
-greatest-version search for the requested label, depending on whether `version`
+greatest-version search for the requested label.
-was provided in `SearchRequest` or not.
-If searching for the greatest version of
-the label, this version is provided in `SearchResponse.version`; otherwise, the
-field is empty.

 Users verify a search response by following these steps:

+1. Verify `value` as described in {{update-format}}.
+2. Verify that the expected number of entries is present in `binary_ladder` and
-1. Compute the VRF output for each version of the label from the proofs in
+   compute the VRF output for each version of the label from the provided
-   `binary_ladder`.
+   proofs.
-2. Verify the proof in `search` as described in {{proof-combined-tree}}.
+3. Verify the proof in `search` as described in {{proof-combined-tree}}.
-3. Compute a candidate root value for the tree from the proof in
+4. Compute a candidate root value for the tree from the proof in
    `search.inclusion` and any previously retained full subtrees of the log tree.
-4. With the candidate root value for the tree, verify `FullTreeHead`.
+5. With the candidate root value for the tree, verify `FullTreeHead` as
-5. Verify that the commitment to the target version of the label opens to
-   `SearchResponse.value` with opening `SearchResponse.opening`.

-Depending on the deployment mode of the Transparency Log, the `value` field may
-or may not require additional verification, specified in {{update-format}},
-before its contents may be consumed.
+   described in {{full-tree-head-verification}}.

 ## Update